Desmond (novel): Volume 3

 Letter 10 Geraldine to Fanny: Geraldine relays her trip to France.
 First, she took a 17 hour ship ride to France.
 Then as she was going through the countryside she cried at a procession carrying the cross.
 She then continued through Rouen, Vernon, Mante, and eventually ended in Paris.
 Geraldine goes on to say how she doesn't blame her mother (she understands her beliefs regarding wealth and propriety).
 Geraldine, when she arrived in Paris, was instructed to stay at Duc de Romagnecourt's hotel, but Bethel told her to stay at the Muscovie Hotel instead (for safety reasons).
 Mr. Verney sent a letter to Geraldine saying he is a few days behind but asks her to wait in Paris at Duc de Romagnecourt's house (instead of his hotel).
 Also, Duc de Romagnecourt sent an ardent letter to Geraldine expressing his excitement to see her.
 Geraldine, instead, looked for a small house to rent.

 Letter 11 Geraldine to Fanny: Geradline describes her new place: Her new home is melancholy and retired, but that is why Geraldine likes it.
 Now she writes poetry now and takes walks in her free time.

 Letter 12 Desmond to Bethel: Talks about politics.

 Letter 13 Bethel to Desmond: Bethel mentions how he ran into Desmond's Uncle Danby.
 Danby insulted the French Revolution as well as Desmond and hinted at an affair between Desmond and Geraldine which Bethel shut down immediately.
 They depart, and Bethel asks Desmond to please come home to disprove the rumor of him and Geraldine in France together.

 Letter 14 Fanny to Bethel: Fanny writes to Mr. Bethel to tell him that her mother came in and yelled at her because Geraldine was not in France with her husband but instead with Desmond.
 Mrs. Waverly heard this from Ms. Elford (a big gossip).
-Fanny knows this is not true, but she is worried with the Fairfaxes coming to visit this weekend that this rumor will spread like wildfire.
+Fanny knows this is not true, but she is worried with the Fairfaxes coming to visit this weekend that this rumor will spread.

 Letter 15 Bethel to Fanny: Bethel believes Geraldine, but he is unsure what to think about Desmond because Desmond has been acting oddly.

 Letter 16 Bethel to Fanny: Bethel says he heard from Desmond.
 In the letter he received, Desmond is talking primarily about political affairs (which is good because he is no longer mentioning Geraldine).

 Letter 17 Desmond to Bethel: Desmond thanks Bethel for informing him about his Uncle Danby spreading rumors; Desmond only cares for Geraldine's sake.
 Desmond spends the rest of the letter talking about politics.

 Letter 18 Fanny to Bethel: Montefleuri came to visit Fanny and her Mother, and she asked Bethel if he knew why.
 She also asks Bethel if he has heard any news about Geraldine.